TerribleBrad/Wind-of-Kine/README.md

 4. Disable 'Automatically manage paging file size for all drives'
 5. If you have more than one drive, try enabling it for at least one more drive as a backup (make sure it has a decent bit of free space, like 15GB).
 Set the size to 'System managed size'.
 Otherwise, set a custom size for the drive it's currently on and increase the maximum size to be at least 20GB.

-## Optional ENB

-Streamlined Skyrim doesn't come with an ENB, but you can add one.
-I tested out [Glazed ENB](https://www.nexusmods.com/skyrimspecialedition/mods/53316?tab=description) and got around 30-40 fps outdoors.
-Obviously the game is going to look a lot better with an ENB, but you will sacrifice performance(unless you've got a beefy computer).

 ## Updating